physicophilic/latex-in-vim/README.md

 ### Self promotion

 Like the setup?
 Star the repository.
 Love it?
-Email and let me know!
+Follow me on Github and Twitter @physicophilic